 VV: In 2006 I believe, I started making what I called the daily images: the goal was to make one new artistic image every day, just for fun and training, and post it on the Internet into a corresponding design community.
 I ended up making just a couple of images a week, but after a year of this marathon I was invited to work full-time at a prominent postproduction studio in Moscow, N3, because they liked my pictures.
 That’s basically how I got into this industry.
 So I guess my advice would be, stop being aspiring and start actually making something just for the sake of it, start the process and watch how everything unfolds.

-Argentine actress Alexia Bergamin is captivating the world of entertainment, as she continues to star in films, television shows, and hit music videos.
+Argentine actress Alexia Bergamin is captivating the world of entertainment, as she continues to star in theater, television shows, and hit music videos.

 Alexia also developed her expertise with acting in the music industry when she appeared in the music video The Night is Still Young with female rap artist Nicki Minaj.
 This music video has also reached an extraordinary amount of views on YouTube, totaling at more than 43 million in first three months of its release.